Highland Trail

 Do dogs need to be on a leash on Highland Trail?

-Yes, dogs are required to be on a leash no longer than 6 feet at all times on Highland Trail.
-This is in accordance with Oklahoma City Code Title 10 §10-161.
+Yes, dogs are required to be on a leash on Highland Trail.
+Off-leash is only permitted in designated dog park areas.

 Is there drinking water available for dogs along Highland Trail?